miguoliang/old_blog/code/_posts/2020-02-25-how-to-fix-testing-order-in-angular-with-jasmine.md

 As the above workflow, we need to:

-1. Generate a random email as the username of an account and reuse it in the following steps.
+1. Generate a random email as the username of an account and store it for the future use.
-2. Call the registeration RESTful API, and store the activation token.
+2. Store the activation token by RESTful registration API.
-3. Call the resend activation token RESTful API, and confirm the status of the response being 200.
+3. Confirm the response status of the resend activation token RESTful API is 200
-4. Call the activation RESTful API to activate the account we just created with the activation token we just stored at *Step 2*.
+4. Activate the account we just created by RESTful activation API with the activation token we only stored at *Step 2*.
-5. Call the login RESTful API, and get the access token it returns for any other requests which need access token.
+5. Get the access token by RESTful login API.
-6. Call the registeration RESTful API again with the same username we generated in *Step 1*, and expect an error response about the account has been registered.
+6. Call the RESTful registration API again with the same username we generated in *Step 1*, and expect an error response about the account we just registered.

 ## Writing Testing Cases